Cincinnati vs. SMU NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Cincinnati has combined with its opponents to score more than 65 points only twice this season.
+- Cincinnati has combined with its opponents to put up more than 65 points just twice this year.

-- SMU has combined with its opponents to score more than 65 points in five of nine games this season.

 - Saturday's total is 15.8 points lower than the two team's combined 80.8 points per game average.

-- This contest's total is 22.9 points more than the 42.1 these two squads combine to allow per game this season.
+- This contest's over/under is 22.9 points above the 42.1 these two squads combine to surrender per game this season.

 - The Bearcats and their opponents score an average of 53.6 points per game, 11.4 fewer than Saturday's total.